-The Committee shall meet at the call of either the Union members or the Employer members at times agreeable to both parties.
+The Committee shall meet for 4 hours, at least quarterly, at the call of either the Union members or the Employer members at times agreeable to both parties.
 At least one (1) week in advance of a meeting, the party calling the meeting shall provide to the other party a written agenda of matters to be discussed.
-Minutes shall be kept and copies supplied to all members of the Committee and to the Executive Director of LS-NYC and the President of the Union.
+Nothing in this section shall be construed to prevent topics from being added by either side on shorter notice.
+Both sides shall make best efforts to provide documents relevant to the agenda in advance of the meeting.
+Recommendations and other committee decisions shall be made by modified consensus.
+Minutes shall be kept and copies supplied to all members of the Committee and to the Executive Director of LSNYC and the President of the Union.
+Committee recommendations shall be reduced to writing and submitted to the Employer and the President of the Union.